 Your live Salesforce instance, or your production org, is a critical tool for your business and your customers.
-Without governance and management, it’s easy to lose or duplicate data, create errors, or cause large, overarching issues for your users.
-As a way to help your team prevent these types of issues from popping up around your production org, Salesforce created their own version of the Application Lifecycle Management (ALM) framework.
+Without governance and management, it's easy to lose or duplicate data, create errors, or cause large, overarching issues for your users.
+As a way to help your team prevent these types of issues from popping up around your production org, Salesforce created its own version of the Application Lifecycle Management (ALM) framework.

 What is Application Lifecycle Management (ALM)?

 In order to keep up in today’s market, many organizations find themselves making updates to their software on an almost daily basis.
 Implementing an ALM framework helps your team maintain organization and outline how you oversee updates and track changes as they move from the planning stage to retirement.